Materials

 Task Library

-More Cheese, Please
+More Cheese, Please – High School

-In this middle school task, students use models and data to explain why lactose intolerant people experience lots of gas, bloating, and diarrhea when they eat certain dairy products.
+In this middle school task, students use models and data to explain why lactose intolerant people experience lots of gas, bloating and diarrhea when they eat certain dairy products.
 Here, students explore models of lactose-tolerant and lactose-intolerant people to see how the inputs, outputs, and processes of each person’s digestive systems affect how they function to process dairy products.
-They then develop their own comparative model to explain why only lactose-intolerant people experience these painful symptoms.
+They then develop their own comparative model to explain why only lactose intolerant people experience these painful symptoms.
 At the end of the task, students examine new data to recommend what types of dairy products lactose intolerant people might eat to cause less painful symptoms.
 This task intends to elicit student learning of the following NGSS dimensions:

 Disciplinary Core Ideas